ff1574/tasks/task3/README.md

 # Maximum Non-Overlapping Job Interviews API

 This REST API endpoint is designed to calculate the maximum number of non-overlapping job interviews a person can attend.
 It processes POST requests containing two lists: start times and end times of job interviews.
 The API calculates the maximum number of interviews a person can attend without any overlap and returns the result.
+Edge case where the interview that starts at the same time as the previous ends counts.

 ## Prerequisites